ttkorhonen/e3pages/docs/kb/training/workbook/4_startup_scripts.md

 In the directory `4_startup_scripts_in_e3/cmds/` you will find a number of startup scripts that can be used for the following steps.

-For each of these scripts, it will be good practicce to examine the script in order to try to predict what will happen, and then examine every line of the output when running the startup script with `iocsh.bash`.
+For each of these scripts, it will be good practise to examine the script in order to try to predict what will happen, and then examine every line of the output when running the startup script with `iocsh.bash`.
 Before you begin, of course, make sure that you have sourced the correct e3 environment's `setE3Env.bash`.